 The DSLs will oversee, monitor and review the use of CPOMS to record all safeguarding concerns for students and to store their safeguarding records.
-This will involve regular checks of incidents reported on CPOMS during the school day, categorising of the incidents, checking that the appropriate actions are being completed as a result of the incidents, and incidents are closed / remain open as needed.
+This will involve regular checks of incidents reported on CPOMS during the school day, the categorising of the incidents by Pastoral managers, checking that the appropriate actions are being completed as a result of the incidents, and incidents are closed / remain open as needed.

-In addition, categories are to be regularly reviewed to check they cover current concerns, monitored students are to be checked regularly that all actions are being completed, student transfers and archives to be completed as needed, weekly summaries to be emailed to the relevant year teams and half termly analysis on the data and use of CPOMS to be completed for the Safeguarding Dashboard.
+In addition, categories were reviewed in summer 2025 to check they cover specific current concerns, monitored students are to be highlighted and checked regularly by the case lead with reviews at weekly DSL meetings, all actions are to be completed, student transfers and archives are to be completed as needed, termly summaries are to be discussed with the year teams and termly analysis on the data and use of CPOMS is to be completed for the Safeguarding Dashboard.